Patbox/TextPlaceholderAPI/docs/user/mod-placeholders.md

 - `%afkplus:time%` - Returns the time (yyyy-MM-dd_HH.mm.ss) since a player went AFK, or nothing.
 - `%afkplus:reason%` - Returns the reason why a player went AFK, or nothing.
 - `%afkplus:invulnerable%` - Returns a basic tag to display the status if a player is marked as "invulnerable" using the "disableDamage" features.
-It is also used under the default "[AFK]" tag method, with "[AFK:I]", for example.
+It is also used internally under the default "[AFK]" tag method, with "[AFK:I]", for example.

 ### [Get Off My Lawn ReServed](https://pb4.eu/#get-off-my-lawn)